faisal-dev296/my-words-privacy-policy/README.md

-This privacy policy applies to the "My Words - Fun Learning App" (hereby referred to as "Application") for mobile devices that was created by Faisal (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the "My Words - Learning App for Kids" (hereby referred to as "Application") for mobile devices that was created by Adham Faisal (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 Information Collection and Use